System-Level Natural Language Feedback: Case Study 2: Response Generation

-\paragraph{Helpfulness} measures whether the response directly answers the user's question.
-Similar to the measurement of factuality, we use GPT-3.5 to measure helpfulness.
-The details are in the Appendix.
+\item\textbf{Helpfulness} measures whether the response directly answers the user's question.
+We use GPT-3.5 to measure helpfulness.
+See Appendix~\ref{app:evaluation_with_gpt3.5} for details.

-\paragraph{Relevance} measures whether the response provides pertinent information and stays on track without deviating from the subject.
-We again use GPT-3.5, with further details in the Appendix.
+\item\textbf{Relevance} measures whether the response remains on topic and offers pertinent information.
+We again use GPT-3.5, with further details in the Appendix~\ref{app:evaluation_with_gpt3.5}.

-\paragraph{Confidence} measures whether the response is in a certain and confident tone.
-We use simple heuristics to gauge response confidence, counting the occurrences of ``I'm not sure'' and ``I don't know.''
-If either phrase appears, we consider the response as unconfident; otherwise, we assume the response to be confident.
+\item\textbf{Confidence} measures whether the response is in a certain and confident tone.
+We use simple heuristics to gauge confidence, counting the occurrences of ``I'm not sure'' and ``I don't know.''
+If either phrase appears, we consider the response unconfident; otherwise, it's considered confident.

-\paragraph{Satisfaction} measures whether the response satisfies the user, similar to ``satisfaction'' in \S\ref{sec:query-refinement-criteria-guided-metric-design} .
+\item\textbf{Satisfaction} measures whether the response satisfies the user, similar to ``satisfaction'' in \S\ref{sec:query-refinement-criteria-guided-metric-design}.